The Bachelor's Matt James Reveals He Broke Up With Rachael Kirkconnell After Social Media Scandal - E! Online

 Matt reflected on the first few days of their post-Bachelor relationship, calling that period of time an "extended honeymoon period."

 But then, he said the racially insensitive photos of Rachael were released on social media and it made him reconsider how he viewed her.
-He explained, "You wanna believe that you know your person better than anybody else knows your person," before adding, "This controversy's swirling around who Rachael is and events she might've attended, pictures that she liked and people that she's associated with."
+He explained, "You wanna believe that you know your person better than anybody else knows your person," before adding, "This controversy swirling around who Rachael is and events she might've attended, pictures that she liked and people that she's associated with."

 He added that when Rachael acknowledged she had more to learn about racial equality, he realized, "I wasn't okay because it was in that moment and the conversation that I had that—Rachael might not understand what it means to be Black in America."